 "It's hard to think that just because of four or five or six months that I'm ahead of him (in the rankings) you can say that over a 10-year period I've had a better career.
 That's not accurate.
 He's gone through a lot more stress as far as (being asked) why American tennis isn't better.
 He's had the brunt of the questions for the most part so I'm happy to maybe take a little bit on my shoulders."

 Fish, who won his sixth career title at Atlanta on Sunday, did interviews and signed autographs while the first round of the tournament concluded Tuesday.
-He'll play his first match here on Thursday, against Gilles Muller of Luxembourg, who beat reigning NCAA singles champion Steve Johnson of Southern California 2-6, 6-3, 6-4.
+He'll play his first match here on Thursday, against either Gilles Muller of Luxembourg or reigning NCAA singles champion Steve Johnson of USC, who played one of the late matches.

-UCLA's Daniel Kosakowski, the No. 1 player for the Bruins as a freshman, advanced to the second round by beating fellow qualifier Tim Smyczek 2-6, 6-1, 6-3, and then turned professional.
-Ernests Gulbis of Latvia upset No. 5 seed Xavier Malisse of Belgium 2-6, 6-3, 7-6 (5); Ryan Harrison of the U.S. overcame Richard Bernakis of Lithuania 6-7 (4), 7-5, 6-3; Igor Kunitsyn of Russia ousted Fernando Gonzalez of Chile 6-4, 6-3; Alex Bogomolov Jr. of the U.S. topped Greg Jones of Australia 4-6, 6-1, 6-1; and Alejandro Falla of Colombia beat Laurynas Gregelis of Lithuania 6-2, 6-4.
+UCLA sophomore Daniel Kosakowski, the No. 1 player for the Bruins, advanced to the second round by beating fellow qualifier Tim Smyczek, 2-6, 6-1, 6-3 and Ernests Gulbis of Latvia upset No. 5 seed Xavier Malisse of Belgium, 2-6, 6-3, 7-6 (5).

 Fish, who revived his career by focusing on diet and fitness after a severe knee injury in the fall of 2009, is eligible to be called a late bloomer, and that has given the 29-year-old the perspective necessary to wear the mantle of No. 1, too.